Portuguese youth sue European states over 'life-threatening' climate change | Law-Order

 "Climate change is causing not just physical effects, but significant anxiety," he told the Thomson Reuters Foundation by phone.
 The six also argue that they are being discriminated against, because young people stand to suffer most from climate change which is expected to worsen over time, said Liston.

 Their lawyers hope the court will find the states in breach of their obligation to protect the applicants' rights, and order them to step up measures to cut emissions while setting an influential precedent for national courts, added Liston.
-"European governments are falling far short of what is required of them to prevent the catastrophic effects of climate change that we are on course to face," he said.
-"Everybody has an interest in this issue, and therefore in this case."
+As governments now prepare to spend huge sums on reviving their economies after the coronavirus pandemic, Mota urged them to invest in green technologies rather than fossil fuels.

+"Most of the world is following the advice of scientists to fight this virus, however governments are not doing what science says when it comes to fighting climate change," she added.
+Other recent climate lawsuits have produced mixed results.

 ALSO READ